oxipay/oxidocs/docs/platforms/magento_1.md

 ![5.png](/img/platforms/magento_1/5.png)

-3 - Confirm  **EPCarts Checkout** is visible and once expanded looks similar to the image below.
+3 - Confirm  **%product_name% Checkout** is visible and once expanded looks similar to the image below.

 <xdiv class="panel">
   Some fields have been blurred out in the image.